flauwekeul/honeycomb/README.md

 -   ✨ Create your own hexes by extending the built-in Hex.
 -   🗺 Convert points to hexes and vice versa.
 -   ⬢ Pointy and ⬣ flat hexes.
+-   🖥 Let's you decide how hexes are rendered.

 ## Installation